johnbumgarner/pyshark_usage_overview/README.md

 # Overview Packet Analysis

 <p align="justify">
-This repository contains code related to the Python module PyShark, which is a wrapper for the Wireshark CLI (TShark).
+This repository contains code related to the Python module PyShark, which is a wrapper for the Wireshark command-line interface (CLI) for TShark.
 The latter using the Wireshark dissectors to sniff and capture packets from a network inteface.
 The real power of PyShark is its capability to access to all of the packet decoders built into TShark.
 </p>

 <p align="justify">